msndvlpr/caronsale-code-challenge/README.md

 - Username and password for the user identification (authentication) are arbitrary and everything can be entered. (the verification is on a random basis)
 - Cached data is only used when an exact VIN or EID match is found.
 - `CosChallenge` class cannot be instantiated, so it is not injected into `NetworkApiService`.

----

-This README provides an overview of the project structure, features, and development approach.
-Let me know if you'd like to refine any section! 🚀